panoplyio/panoply-python-sdk/README.md

 ###### progress(self, loaded, total, msg)

 Update the progress of the data source during calls to `read()`.
 It's used by the UI to show a progress bar, and for internal monitoring.
-You want to call `.progress()` atleast once per `read()` call. `loaded` and `total` are integers, representing the number of resources loaded out of the total number of resources.
+You want to call `.progress()` at least once per `read()` call. `loaded` and `total` are integers, representing the number of resources loaded out of the total number of resources.
 It can be anything, like db rows, files, API calls, etc. `msg` is a human-readable text describing the progress status, for example: `3,000/6,000 files loaded`.

 #### Configuration